dunkelfrosch/phpcoverfish/README.md

     composer require df/php-coverfish

-In order to use the current PHPCoverFish release you will need to take down the minimum-stability key in your composer.json file (set "alpha").
+In order to use the current PHPCoverFish release you will need to take down the minimum-stability key in your composer.json file (set "beta").
 Simply place this line above your "extra" property key:

     ...
-    "minimum-stability": "alpha",
+    "minimum-stability": "beta",
     "extra": {
     ...